B171406/python/README.md

 **step1 :**

-initialize the one new list to stored the numbers(ends with 7) and named as ans.
+Initialize a new list called 'ans' to store numbers that end with the digit '7'.

 **step 2:**

-input list each element converted to string
+nput a list of elements.
+Each element in the list should be treated as a string.

+**step 3:**

+For each element in the input list:

-**step 3:** And chech the indivudual string last character is '7' or not if last character is '7' then convert string to number and added to ans list.
+->Check if the last character of the element is '7'.
+->If the last character is '7', convert the string element to a number and add it to the 'ans' list.

-**step 5:** print the ans list.
+**step 4:**

+ Print the 'ans' list, which contains the numbers from the input list that end with the digit '7'.

 **TC:** O(n2)